 How to grow beetroot

 Sow beetroot seeds outdoors from mid-April to late June, into a shallow drill, 1cm deep.
 Space seeds 10cm apart, with 30cm between rows.
-Water regularly and keep the area free from weeds.
-Harvest the beetroot when they're the size of a cricket ball - larger roots can become woody.
+Water the plants regularly and keep the area free from weeds.
+For the sweetest flavour, harvest beetroot when the roots are the size of a golf ball – larger roots can become woody.

 How to sow beetroot seed

-For an early beetroot crop, select a variety known for its resistance to bolting and sow under cloches from the beginning of March.
+To extend the beetroot season and ensure an early crop, select a variety known for its resistance to bolting, and sow under cloches or horticultural fleece from the beginning of March.

 How to care for beetroot

 Water beetroot plants regularly.
 This reduces the likelihood of the roots becoming woody or splitting.
-Hoe around the plants to keep the row weed free, taking care not to damage the swelling beetroot roots.
+Hoe around the plants to keep the row free from weeds, taking care not to damage the swelling roots.

 How to harvest beetroot

 Growing different varieties of beetroot allows you to enjoy the crop over a long period, without having to store it.
-Most of the globe types are ready to harvest in eight to 10 weeks but longer, cylindrical varieties take nearer 20 weeks.
+Most beetroot is ready to harvest in eight to 10 weeks but longer, cylindrical varieties take nearer 20 weeks.

 When harvesting beetroot, grasp the foliage firmly where it meets the top of the root and pull.
 Beetroot is better harvested too early rather than too late – younger roots are more tender.
-Pull roots the size of a cricket ball or smaller and store only those that are undamaged.
-After lifting, twist off foliage about 5cm from root, leaving short stalks.
+Pull the roots when they are the size of a cricket ball (or smaller if you want a sweeter taste) and store only those that are undamaged.
+After lifting, twist off the stems and foliage by hand.

 Pests and diseases

-Beetroot seedlings can be eaten at the base as they emerge, by slugs and snails.
-Apply biological-control nematodes or grow the crop in a large container or bag of clean soil or compost out of reach of hungry molluscs.
-A barrier of crushed eggshells may reduce losses.
-The bright young leaves of the seedlings can be appealing to birds, so you may consider using a cloche to protect the seedlings until they are fully established.
+As they emerge from the soil, beetroot seedlings can be attacked by slugs and snails.
+Apply biological-control nematodes or grow the crop in a large container out of the reach of hungry molluscs.
+A barrier of crushed eggshells may reduce losses, as will nighttime patrols with a torch to catch slugs and snails.
+Birds can also be a problem, pulling seedlings out of the ground, so consider using fleece or netting to protect them until they are fully established.

 Cooking and eating beetroot

 Wash beetroot gently in cold water, leaving on the long root and taking care not to pierce the skin.
 This prevents ‘bleeding’ during cooking.
-Beetroot can be boiled for one to two hours, depending on age, then drained and peeled, or try it wrapped in foil and baked in a low oven for around two hours.
+Beetroot can be boiled or steamed for one to two hours, depending on age, then drained and peeled.
+Alternatively, try it wrapped in foil or in a covered casserole dish with a little water and baked in the oven for around two hours.

 How to store beetroot